pmario/tweb-config/README.md

 -mario

 PS: Do not activate "svscanboot" from the "sudo menue" except you know [daemontools](http://cr.yp.to/daemontools.html).
-There is no UI yet.
+There is not enough UI yet.

 homepage: http://raspberry-web.tiddlyspace.com (TBD)